 You could feel the emotion in Earnhardt’s voice.
-Instantly you know why this man is NASCAD’s most popular driver year after year.
+Instantly you know why this man is NASCAR’s most popular driver year after year.

 The Daytona 500 trophy is the biggest prize in motorsports.
 And when Dale Earnhardt Jr claimed it then it became that much bigger.